Iterates of Meromorphic Functions on Escaping Fatou Components: Proofs of Theorems -

 For $z\in B_1$, we have

-that is to say, $f(B_1)\subset B(0,1)$ and so $B_1$ is contained in an invariant Fatou component of $f$.
+that is to say, $f(B_1)\subset B(0,1) \subset B_1$ and so $B_1$ is contained in an invariant Fatou component of $f$.
 For $z\in C_n$, we have, by noting that $C_n\subset B_m$ for $m>n$,

 and so $f(C_n)\subset B(0,1)$ and $C_n$ is contained in a preperiodic Fatou component of $f$.
 Since for $z\in A_n=A(r_n,R_n)\subset B_{n+1}$, we have Therefore, $A_n$ is contained in a wandering domain $U_n$ of $f$ and $f: U_n\to U_{n+1}$ is proper.
-Since $f$ is univalent in $A_n$ by the Rouch\'e Theorem, $U_n$ is not doubly connected.
+Since $f$ is univalent in $A_n$ by Rouch\'e's Theorem, $U_n$ is not doubly connected.
 Each of $U_n$ has no isolated boundary points.
-If $U_n$ is finitely connected, then in view of the Riemann-Hurwitz Theorem, $f$ is univalent in $U_n$, but the modulus of annulus $A_m$ tends to infinity as $m$ does, which contracts to the conformal invariant property of annulus modulus.
+If $U_n$ is finitely connected, then in view of the Riemann-Hurwitz Theorem, $f$ is univalent in $U_n$, but the modulus of annulus $A_m$ tends to infinity as $m \rightarrow \infty$, which contradicts the conformal invariance of annulus modulus.
 Therefore, $U_n$ must be infinitely connected.

 For a point $a\in A_n$, it follows from (\ref{equ3}) that and

 Inductively, from (\ref{equ3.2}) we have We note that

 Thus for two points $a$ and $b$ in $A_n$, we have